uPortal-Project/uPortal/assembly/quickstart/README.txt

     under the License.
 ====

-uPortal Quick-Start Distribution
+uMobile Server Quick-Start Distribution
 --------------------------------------------------------------------------------

 Purpose
 --------------------------------------------------------------------------------
-This quick-start release distribution is provided for those who want to get familiar with uPortal quickly and easily, without having to compile and deploy code, and without having to set up a database.
+This quick-start release distribution is provided for those who want to get familiar with uMobile quickly and easily, without having to compile and deploy code, and without having to set up a database.

 Contents
 --------------------------------------------------------------------------------
-1) uPortal @uportal.version@
+1) uMobile Server @uportal.version@
 2) Tomcat @tomcat.version@
 3) Ant @ant.version@
 4) Maven @maven.version@